Feature Selection modules

 Boosted decision tree models for classification and regression

 In these modules, a feature summary is created internally.
 Features that have a weight of 0 aren't used by any tree splits.
 When you visualize the best trained model, you can look at each of the trees.
 If a feature is never used in any tree, the feature is likely a candidate for removal.
 To optimize selection, it's also a good idea to use parameter sweeping.

 Logistic regression models and linear models

 The modules for multiclass and binary logistic regression support L1 and L2 regularization.
 Regularization is a way of adding constraints during training to manually specify an aspect of the learned model.
 Regularization typically is used to avoid overfitting.
-Machine Learning Studio supports regularization for the L1 or L2 norms of the weight vector in linear classification algorithms:
+Machine Learning Studio (classic) supports regularization for the L1 or L2 norms of the weight vector in linear classification algorithms:

 - L1 regularization is useful if the goal is to have a model that's as sparse as possible.

 - L2 regularization prevents any single coordinate in the weight vector from growing too much in magnitude.
 It's useful if the goal is to have a model with small overall weights.